Datel666/FitHelperAndroidApp/README.md

 # FitHelperApp
-FitHelper android application in java /n
-Allows to /n
-Search for recipes by name,category,ingredients, etc /n Receive personalized nutritional recommendations based on BMI and user-set goals /n Track amount of consumed calories, proteins, fats and carbohydrates /n Track your weight
+FitHelper android application in java that allows to: search for recipes by name,category,ingredients, etc , receive personalized nutritional recommendations based on BMI and user-set goals , track amount of consumed calories, proteins, fats and carbohydrates , track your weight